supernomad/quantum/README.md

 #### Configuration
 `quantum` can be configured in any combination of four ways, cli arguments, environment variables, configuration file entries, and finally falling back to defaults.
 Regardless of which way `quantum` is configured all of the configuration options are available.

-Run `quantum -h|--help` for a current list of configuration options or see the [wiki on configuration](https://github.com/Supernomad/quantum/wiki/Configuration).
+Run `quantum -h|--help` for a current list of configuration options or see the [wiki on configuration](https://github.com/Supernomad/quantum/wiki/Configuration) for further information.

 ### Development
 Currently `quantum` development is entirely in go and utilizes a few BASH scripts to facilitate builds and setup.
 Development has been mostly done on ubuntu server 14.04, however any recent linux distribution with the following dependencies should be sufficient to develop `quantum`.